|Emission mode||USB; Various BPSK and QPSK modulations|

 |Known counterpart stations||E11, G11, S11, S11a, M03, F11, F03|

-The P03 designator refers to the DBPSK and DQPSK modes.
-Four different flavors have been spotted on the air so far, all of which are centered at +1000 Hz within the sideband:
+The P03 designator refers to the BPSK and QPSK modes.
+The following flavors have been spotted on the air so far, all of which are centered at +1000 Hz within the sideband:

 However, only P03a and P03b have stable schedules that use those modes year round.
-The remaining two modes have only one schedule each, which tend to shuffle to different F03/P03 modes along with seasonal frequency changes.
+The remaining modes' schedules tend to shuffle to different F03/P03 modes along with seasonal frequency changes.

 All P03 schedules are twice weekly, follow year-round UTC (no DST adjustments), and use one of three different frequencies depending on the month - one from November to February, another from May to August, and yet another one for the remaining months.
 There are always two identical broadcasts 5 minutes apart.